top of page

 Lois Lowry’s Ode to the Fallen in World War II

-A New York Times review of Lowry's latest book, On the Horizon
+A review of Lowry's latest book, On the Horizon.
+The New York Times

 The Patterns of History

-A conversation in Zyzzyva with novelist Margaret Wilkerson Sexton.
+A conversation with novelist Margaret Wilkerson Sexton.
+Zyzzyva

 Keeping the Story of D-Day Alive

-A New York Times review of Allies, a novel for young readers by Alan Gratz.
+A review of Allies, a novel for young readers by Alan Gratz.
+The New York Times

 The Return of Olive Kitteridge, the Tart, Crotchety, Beloved Curmudgeon

-A New York Times review of Olive, Again, by Elizabeth Strout.
+A review of Olive, Again, by Elizabeth Strout.
+The New York Times

 Deep River

-A review for Alta of Karl Marlantes' new novel.
+A review of Karl Marlantes' new novel.
+Alta

 Finding My Mother in the Pages of Her Favorite Cookbook

-An essay for Literary Hub about a marked-up copy of Mastering the Art of French Cooking as a repository of memories.
+An essay about a marked-up copy of Mastering the Art of French Cooking as a repository of memories.
+Literary Hub

 Books That Expand the Possibilities of Boyhood

-A New York Times review of new titles by David Macaulay, Marc Aronson, Pierre-Jacques Ober and Kate T. Parker.
+A review of new titles by David Macaulay, Marc Aronson, Pierre-Jacques Ober and Kate T. Parker.
+The New York Times

 Mixing drinks, books and music